Polymer/old-docs-site/app/2.0/docs/about_20.md

 </dom-bind>
 ```

-Polymer automatically wraps template extensions used in Polymer element templates during template
+Polymer automatically wraps template type extensions used in Polymer element templates (i.e. inside a `dom-module`) during template
 processing.
 This means you can and should continue using `<template is="">` in templates nested
-inside a Polymer element, or another Polymer template (such as `dom-bind`).
+inside a Polymer element, or another Polymer template, such as `dom-bind`.

-**Templates used in the main document must be manually wrapped.**
+**Templates used in the main document, such as `index.html` must be manually wrapped.**

 The `custom-style` element has also been changed to a standard custom element that must wrap a
 `<style>` element.
 For example: